ibm-cloud-docs/openwhisk/monitor.md

     </tr>
     <tr>
       <td><code>status.error.application</code></td>
-      <td>The number of unsuccessful activations caused by application errors.
-For example graceful errors from the actions.
+      <td>The number of unsuccessful activations that are caused by application errors.
+For example, graceful errors from the actions.
 For more information about how the action-performance metrics are derived, check out [Understanding the activation record](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions.md#understanding-the-activation-record).</td>
       <td>Sum</td>
       <td><code>action-performance</code></td>
     </tr>
     <tr>
       <td><code>status.error.developer</code></td>
-      <td>The number of unsuccessful activations caused by the developer.
-For example the violation of the [action proxy interface](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions-new.md#action-interface) by unhandled exceptions in the action code.</td>
+      <td>The number of unsuccessful activations that are caused by the developer.
+For example, the violation of the [action proxy interface](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions-new.md#action-interface) by unhandled exceptions in the action code.</td>
       <td>Sum</td>
       <td><code>action-performance</code></td>
     </tr>